lausan3/lausan3/README.md

 ## •ᴗ• Who I am
 I'm a senior undergraduate pursuing a Bachelors of Science in Computer Science from the [City University of New York](https://www.cuny.edu).

-My dream is to become a full time full-stack mobile software engineer working on features in the AR/VR, smartphone, and automotive industries!
+My goal is to become a full time full-stack software engineer designing new web/mobile app features!

+Currently, I'm

+- Volunteering as a Full-Stack Tech Coordinator at the Girls Who Code chapter at my college, building a unified events system for use between our 3 Computer Science clubs.

 <!--
 ## 👔 Experience